-Cornett thought the key was his front side – a 1-under 35 – and a well-struck wedge that set up a birdie on the nearly 600-yard par-5 16th.
+Cornett thought the key was his front side – a one-under 35 – and a well-struck wedge that set up a birdie on the nearly 600-yard par-5 16th.

 “I wanted to shoot 2-under, but with the weather it was looking less and less like that was going to happen.
-I was able to birdie 16 to get to one under and pared the last two.”
+I was able to birdie 16 to get to 1 under and parred the last two.”

 Wang put the pressure on early with three consecutive birdies to start the second day, but bogies on 12 and 13, par 4s that run parallel to each other, ultimately were the difference.